hanabi/hanabi.github.io/docs/level-13.md

 <ReverseTrashFinesse />

 - Note that *Reverse Trash Finesses* should not always be entertained and **depend on context**.
 Specifically, towards the end of the game, *Reverse Trash Finesses* are "turned off".
-This is because towards the end of the game, the team needs tempo, and *Reverse Trash Finesses* are slow and require even more discarding.
+This is because towards the end of the game, the team needs *Tempo*, and *Reverse Trash Finesses* are slow and require even more discarding.

 <br />